jhderojasUVa/vimond/README.md

 ## About exercises 11 and 12 (update)

-Excercise 4 have now a basic cache.
+Excercise 4 have now a basic cache (exercise 11).
 I have created a module (in cache_modules) called "cache_module" where relays a basic server cache in memory.

 You can use it by the usual require way.

+Finished file cache (exercise 12), but not tested.
+It's easy to see the way I have used.